-(in thousands) 2015 2014
+(in thousands) 2016 2015

 2021 \$ 689 \$ 689

 2022 849 849

-2030 4 4
+2030 4

-2031 298 298
+2031 298

-Thereafter 3,445 9,196
+Thereafter 2,578 3,445

-Total \$ 5,285 \$ 11,036
+Total \$ 4,116 \$ 5,285

 Of the net operating losses detailed above, \$1.5 million are related to net operating losses that CoreCard incurred prior to its acquisition by the company.
 These net operating losses are subject to Separate Return Limitation Year rules.
-These net operating loss carryforwards will begin to expire in years 2021 through 2022.
+These net operating loss carryforwards expire in years 2021 and 2022.

 We have recognized tax benefits from all tax positions we have taken, and there has been no adjustment to any carry forwards (net operating loss or research and development credits) in the past two years.
-There were no unrecognized tax benefits as of December 31, 2015 and 2014.
+There were no unrecognized tax benefits as of December 31, 2016 and 2015.
 Our policy is to recognize interest and penalties accrued on any unrecognized tax benefits as a component of income tax expense.
 There were no accrued interest or penalties associated with any unrecognized tax benefits, nor was any interest expense recognized during the periods presented.
 We have determined we have no uncertain tax positions.